dmgatti/SingleCellRNAseq/_episodes/02-Experimental-Considerations.md

 ![Histogram showing the number of cells per droplet](../fig/Zhang_etal_2017_NatComm_Fig1_poisson.jpg)

+> DAS: Is this a doublet figure or a figure of beads per droplet?

 It is important to realize that the doublet rate is not fixed but rather depends on the number of cells *loaded* into the 10X Chromium machine.
 The more cells are loaded, the higher the doublet rate.
 The figure below shows